nfredrik/mickarucken/README.md

 | LoRa modem | 2  |UART0 RX  |

-All devices are connected to the power supply provided by Pico W. This means that the Ground (pin38) and VCC (3V) will be connected to  columns minus (-) and plus (+) on the bread board and all devices connects to this columns.
+All devices are connected to the power supply provided by Pico W. This means that the Ground (pin38) and VCC (3V) will be connected to  columns minus (-) and plus (+) on the breadboard and all devices connects to these columns.

 One of the DHT11 do not have a board, so there was a need of a externnal resistor 4.7 kohm as pull resistor to power supply, see figure 4

 ![](./images/dht_koppling.png)

-fig 4.
+Fig 4.